sarjil413-cloud/Group-Assignment-1/reports/README.md

-# Placeholder file for the integration module
+# Reports Folder
-# This script will later combine Sarjil's and Walid's modules into one system.
+This folder will store generated TXT/CSV summary reports from the monitoring system.